Silvia Vasquez-Lavado, Founder, Lead Courageous Girl

 Samantha Kinkaid, Director of Therapeutic Programs and Research

 Samantha has worked in somatic and yoga-based therapies with traumatized and high risk populations for over 15 years.
-She has 10 years of successful program development experience, as well as government and nonprofit work spanning 20 years.
-Currently, Samantha is pursuing her Ph.D in Community, Liberation and Eco Psychology.
-She is focused on the health and healing of survivors of trafficking and abuse, as well as counter-trafficking initiatives centered on education and environmental sustainability factors.
+Her work has been featured in Global Journal of Community Psychology Practice, India West, Nexus, Origin, Mantra, Yoga Therapy Today, and a number of local Southern California publications.
+She has also spoken on many panels discussing prevention strategies and multi-level healing aspects of human trafficking.
+Currently pursuing her PhD in Psychology, Samantha is focused on the health and healing of survivors of trafficking and abuse, as well as counter-trafficking initiatives centered on education and environmental sustainability factors.
 Contact Samantha

 Lotus is Co-Founder and Creative director of Arson, a creative communications agency.
 With a unique background in design, direct marketing, digital, and traditional advertising she applies her cross-media experience in both the B2B and B2C spaces.
 She develops creative and marketing strategies and distinctive design solutions to complex brand problems and has worked on global brands like Nike, HP, Intel and LG.
 Throughout her career Lotus has led the charge in bringing in cause-related opportunities to the agencies she has worked at resulting in pro bono campaigns for groups including Cascade Aids Group, Shanti, The San Francisco SPCA and now Courageous Girls.